-In this podcast, you’ll hear a Mindset Repatterning session led by Teri Wade, creator of The Evolving Artist, and actor Mark Neely in an exploration of the challenges faced by people of color in navigating Hollywood.
-By the end, Mark felt uplifted and inspired by a new vision of what Hollywood is meant to be.
+In this podcast, you’ll hear a Mindset Repatterning session where I guide my client, actor Mark Neely, in an exploration of the challenges faced by people of color while navigating Hollywood.
+By the end, Mark felt uplifted and inspired by a new, inclusive vision of what Hollywood is meant to be.

 Here’s a breakdown of what’s covered: